 This level of consent is especially important in residential health care settings where the risk for breaches during a group treatment session may be higher since patients may not have access to private spaces for treatment (e.g., shared rooms), and the people in the immediate environment cannot be regulated.

-ASHA’s “Considerations Regarding COVID-19 for Schools and Students With Disabilities” includes the U.S. Department of Education (ED) guidance on FERPA and COVID-19 [PDF].
+The U.S. Department of Education (ED) provides guidance on FERPA and COVID-19 [PDF].
 Review any documentation on record to determine if it includes a statement clarifying that a student’s identity and individualized education program (IEP) information may be shared in the presence of other students and their families during remote group sessions.
 If the signed consent doesn’t include this information, review the ED guidance on FERPA and COVID-19 with your administrators.
 A sample FERPA “consent to disclose” document is provided on the last page, which includes allowing the disclosure of personally identifiable information to other parents and household residents during telepractice instruction.

-In the school setting, the IEP should specify if services are to be provided in a group therapy format.
+In the school setting, the IEP may specify if services are to be provided in a group therapy format.
 Documentation of student and environmental factors is important in determining how to proceed with group telepractice services for students as well as for making considerations for service delivery once in-person therapy resumes.
 Consider documenting factors such as student engagement and motivation as well as environmental distractions (e.g., people talking in the background).
+The SLP may see students in a hybrid model (e.g., both in-person and via telepractice simultaneously).
+Students may bring their devices to the session to interact with one another.
+This should be done in consideration of confidentiality and privacy requirements within the state, state department of education, and local school district.